-Kids, typically, are more into playing sports and having fun than "working out" or "getting their cardio in."
-So, focus on fitness classes for kids that include playing games, dancing, and laughing, rather than jumping, lunging, or squatting (of course, you can sneak a few of those bodyweight and cardio movements in there too).
+Kids, typically, are more into playing sports and having fun than "working out."
+So, focus on exercise programming that includes playing, dancing, and laughing, rather than jumping, lunging, or squatting (of course, you can sneak a few of those bodyweight movements in there too).

 Create an obstacle course, take your kiddos on an imaginary adventure (have them run away from something, jump over things, etc.) use a deck of cards, or roll a set of dice to make playtime/indoor P.E. more like a game and less like a structured workout.
-Our fitness studio, McAlister Training, is famous among our clients (kids included) for our "Deck of Cards" workout that associates fun bodyweight movements with each suit.
+Our studio, McAlister Training, is famous among our clients for our "Deck of Cards" workout that associates bodyweight movements with each suit.
 (For instance, each heart card that’s drawn is jumping jacks.
 If a seven of hearts is revealed, the whole family does seven jumping jacks.)
-It works well as a workout for both parents and children alike.
+It works well for both parents and children alike.

 Lose the workout equipment

-To make your kid-friendly workouts accessible to all ages, focus on bodyweight movements and yoga poses, or use sports equipment, stuffed animals, or pillows to switch the workout up.
-Dance parties can add a dose of cardio into your fitness classes, too.
+To make your kid-friendly workouts accessible to all ages, focus on bodyweight movements and yoga poses, or use sports equipment, stuffed animals, or pillows to switch it up.
+Dance parties are always a good idea, too.

 Align with their interests

-Encourage your parent-members to customize workouts to their children's interests.
-For example, if kids are into basketball or soccer, have them incorporate a ball into exercises.
+Encourage your parent-members to customise workouts to their children's interests.
+For example, if kids are into basketball or soccer, have them incorporate a ball.
 Are they especially into music?
-Ask them to help create a playlist to dance to.
+Ask them to help create a playlist to groove to.